EuranetPlus/map-europe/README.md

 Once the new repository is set up, you need to connect it to Vercel to deploy the map to the internet.
 Please go to https://vercel.com/dashboard and do the following steps:
 - Press the "New Project" Button on the Vercel dashboard
 - Under "Import Git Repository" choose the name of the copied repository
-- Press the blue "Deploy project" button
+- Press the blue "Deploy" button (no need to change any settings here)

 ## Configure the map